MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

     # Stard gdb.
     gdb ./application.out

-Suppose we want to generate a corefile when the the signal ``SIGUSR1`` is received or when a garbage collection (GC) is done, enter the following commands:
+Suppose we want to generate a corefile when the the signal ``SIGUSR1`` is received, or when a out of memory error occurs, or when a garbage collection (GC) is done, enter the following commands:

 .. code-block:: sh

    # In the gdb console.
    catch signal SIGUSR1 # catch the SIGUSR1 signal
+   commands
+   silent
+   generate-core-file [file] # the argument `file` specifies the file name where to put the core dump cont end

+   break LLMJVM_on_OutOfMemoryError_thrown # break in the LLMJVM_on_OutOfMemoryError_thrown, this function is called when an out of memory error occurs commands silent generate-core-file [file] # the argument `file` specifies the file name where to put the core dump cont end

    break LLMJVM_on_Runtime_gc_done # break in the LLMJVM_on_Runtime_gc_done function
    commands
    silent